mirchaemanuel/moca-conf/README.md

 ### 06: Filament - Form Inputs

+In this stage I'm introducing some basic form inputs to the Filament resources.
+We apply the following form inputs to the Venue resource, the simplest resource in the application.
+In next stages, after I introduced tables, actions and relations, we will apply these form inputs to the other resources.

 #### Country List

 I've choosen to install `monarobase/country-list` package to provide a list of countries in the form: